USCGC Taney: World War II

 By the end of May 1945, Taney had gone to general quarters 119 times, with the crew remaining at battle stations for up to nine hours at a stretch.
-During this period off Okinawa in April and May, Taney downed four suicide planes and assisted in numerous other "kills".
+During this period off Okinawa in April and May, Taney shot down four suicide planes and assisted in numerous other "kills".
 The command ship also conducted combat information center duties, maintaining complete radar and air coverage, receiving and evaluating information on both friendly and enemy activities.
-On one occasion, Taneys duties took her close inshore close enough to even receive fire close aboard from a Japanese shore battery.
+On one occasion, Taneys duties took her close enough inshore to be fired on by a Japanese shore battery.